Privacy Enhancing Technologies (PETs)

 - Help companies identify privacy-related risks that can be mitigated by appropriate PETs through a specific risk assessment procedure.

-- Test new and more nuanced ways to understand and operationalize key data protection and PETs related concepts such as anonymization, de-identification, zero-knowledge testing, and federated training, among others.
+- Test new and more nuanced ways to understand and operationalize key data protection and PETs related techniques such as: Differential privacy, Secure Multi-Party Computation (SMPC), Federated Learning and Federating Analytics, Trusted Execution Environments, Anonymization Techniques, Cryptographic Techniques, Homomorphic encryption and Synthetic Data.

 - Explore and extrapolate how the policy prototype, namely its guidance regarding risk assessment and application of PETs, would operate and perform in a metaverse context.